duzumaki/schroeder_reverb/README.md

 3. Run the combined output of the comb filters through 2 all pass filters in series order to smooth and normalise the samples but also fatten up the impulse response density.

+Wav audio was chosen only for 2 reasons.
+Wav is uncompressed which means no decoding code needed The [hound crate](https://crates.io/crates/hound) makes it easy to read and write wav files.